Westfield Parramatta: Future

-In 2014 Scentre and GIC had developed plans to build a 25-storey office development on the corner of Argyle and Church Street for up to 35,000m² of commercial space.
+In 2014, Scentre and GIC had developed plans to build a 25-storey office development on the corner of Argyle and Church Street for up to 35,000m² of commercial space.
 However in August 2018 plans for the 25 storey tower to reach 42 storeys with 112,000m² of commercial space scheduled to cost $425 million.
 The proposed building will be moved further to the west on Argyle Street about midway between Church and Marsden streets and above Myer to avoid demolition of the existing five-storey retail podium at the corner block where the original plans were approved for.
 The space occupied by Myer will be reconfigured to accommodate the tower.

 The main office lobby and entrance will also be relocated from Church Street to Argyle Street.

 A two storey open-air terrace has been proposed on the roof of the podium and would be integrated with the approved additional retail level with cafés and retail outlets have been proposed for the rooftop area.

 Tenants

 Westfield Parramatta has 137,236m² of floor space.
-The major retailers include David Jones, Myer, Kmart, Target, Coles, Woolworths, Woolworths Metro, Aldi, Cotton On, H&M, Uniqlo, Zara, JB Hi-Fi, Rebel and Event Cinemas.
+The major retailers include Aldi, Best & Less, Club Lime, Coles, Cotton On, David Jones, Event Cinemas, H&M, JB Hi-Fi, Kmart, Myer, Rebel, Target, Timezone, Uniqlo, Woolworths, Woolworths Metro and Zara.